I don’t write code by hand anymore. And no, I’m not exaggerating.

 Claude Code is a full-fledged agentic coding assistant that can read your entire codebase, understand your architecture, plan multi-step implementations, and execute them - all while respecting your coding standards.

 In this guide, I’ll show you how to get started with Claude Code in under 15 minutes.
-We’ll cover installation, the magic of CLAUDE.md, Plan Mode, context management, and I’ll give you an honest comparison with GitHub Copilot and Cursor.
+I’ll cover installation, the magic of CLAUDE.md, the new auto memory feature, Plan Mode, context management, and I’ll give you an honest comparison with GitHub Copilot and Cursor.
+Everything here is verified against the official docs as of June 2026.

 Let’s get into it.